Background image for CIMMYT

 2. Our work >

-Through this program, CIMMYT works with more than 200 research and breeding institutions, including the International Center for Agriculture Research in the Dry Areas (ICARDA) and the CGIAR Research Program on Wheat (WHEAT), sharing elite breeding lines and associated data through its system of international nurseries.
+Through this program, CIMMYT works with more than 200 research and breeding institutions, including the International Center for Agriculture Research in the Dry Areas (ICARDA), sharing elite breeding lines and associated data through its system of international nurseries.

 The Wheat Molecular Breeding laboratory develops tools and information for breeders around the world.
 The Wheat Quality laboratory ensures that CIMMYT varieties meet market demands for flour and bread quality.